MacedoniaOfficial Name: Republic of Macedonia

 TOURIST VISA REQUIRED:

-Not required for stays less than 90 days during a six month period.
+Not for stays less than 90 days within a six month period

 CURRENCY RESTRICTIONS FOR ENTRY: